Dirigible (film): Production

 Capra and Columbia considered Dirigible as a step forward into the big time, with a $650,000 budget, the highest amount the studio had ever invested.
 Shot at Lakehurst, New Jersey, at the hangar that would house the U.S. Navy and later the Graf Zeppelin and the Hindenburg.
 The Navy gave "its full resources at Lakehurst" including the pride of the fleet, the USS Los Angeles to lend an air of authenticity to the production.
 The Los Angeles was featured prominently and also portrayed the fictional USS Pensacola.
-US Navy Lieutenant Commander Frank "Spig" Wead, a former pilot, was given the story credit and stayed on as a technical consultant.
+US Navy Lieutenant Commander Frank "Spig" Wead, a former pilot and graduate of Pensacola NAS Flight School, was given the story credit and stayed on as a technical consultant.

-As production began, the old Arcadia airfield was converted into a set, complete with "artificial snow, fake ice mounds and painted backdrop attached to the back side of the dilapidated Army barracks."
+As production began, the old Ross Airfield in Arcadia, California, which was turned into a movie lot during a heatwave in 1930, was converted into the Antarctic film set, complete with "artificial snow, fake ice mounds and painted backdrop attached to the back side of the dilapidated Army barracks."
 With principal photography slated for September, dry ice in metal containers stuffed in actor's mouths sufficed for the usual Arctic breath.
 In a 1972 interview director Frank Capra, on TV's "Dick Cavett Show", Capra recalled a horrible accident on set.
 Capra asked actors to use dry ice encased in small cages in the mouth, to simulate foggy breath in the scene.
 Because the small cages were cumbersome in the mouth, a frustrated Hobart Bosworth removed the ice and popped it directly into his mouth for the scene.
 Soon, Bosworth was rushed to hospital with ice burns in his mouth, resulting in removal of some teeth, jaw bone, and tissue.

 Aviation aspects

 This film is historically important to aviation buffs.
 A mid-air docking and recovery of a fighter aircraft with a dirigible is shown.
 The crash of an airship during a storm is accurately depicted.
 The aircraft carrier USS Lexington, with her 8-inch guns, can be spotted in the background during the takeoff of an aircraft.
+After being sunk at sea in 1942, she was replaced with the Essex-class Lexington (CVS-16) and would later call Pensacola Naval Air Station her home port in 1962, replacing the previous USS Antietam as the resident flight school student pilot trainer craft, before being decommissioned in 1991 and retired as one of several floating museum ships, in the harbor of Corpus Christi, Texas.

 The aerial cinematography was coordinated by Elmer Dyer.